Palestinian Village Leagues: Activities and positions

 The Village Leagues officially declared their purpose to be "the resolution of local disputes among villagers in the most efficient and least costly methods" as well as the development of "rural cooperatives and social and charitable societies which will work for the benefit of all villagers."
 The Leagues took on a number of municipal government functions, including issuing drivers' licences and travel permits, policing functions, as well as undertaking municipal development projects.
 They also ran their own newspaper, al-Mira'aa.
 As well, the Leagues held several "Yes to Peace" rallies, co-organised with the Civil Administration.
 They were funded via subsidies from the Israeli government as well as collecting their own taxes from Palestinians.

 In a January 1983 interview with Leeora Bush of the Zionist Federation of Australia, Dodin stated that the priorities of the Village Leagues were: preventing the emigration of Palestinians from the Occupied Territories, improving Palestinian-Israeli relations, opposing communism and terrorism, and establishing democracy.
 In the interview, Dodin claimed that "before 1977, an Arab would be killed for talking to a Jew, but now Arabs and Jews are friends and soon terror will be no threat at all here."
 In a June 1983 interview with The Australian Jewish News, Dodin stated that "we are suffering under the occupation," but that the occupation could only be ended "by negotiation.
 No Arab country will fight Israel.
 The PLO was stupid to try to build an army."
 Dodin further stated that "We are too small for a state of our own.
 The solution must be a federation with Jordan."
 In August 1983, Dodin indicated that the Village Leagues supported the Reagan peace plan.

+Bishara Qumssiyeh, the head of the Bethlehem Village League, supported Israeli demolition of Palestinian property in response to disturbances, saying that "our city of Bethlehem lives on tourism.
+If parents allow their children to attack tourist buses, they deserve more than having their houses blown up."